-The UCD Career Mentoring Programme was first introduced in 2014 and we are now in the fourth cycle.
-The Programme has now been rolled out across several schools within 2 colleges;
+The UCD Career Mentoring Programme was first introduced in 2014 and we are now in the fifth cycle.
+The Programme is available to 2nd year undergraduate students in all schools in:

-- All schools in the Colleges of Arts and Humanities
+- The UCD College of Arts and Humanities

 Only students from these schools who are in their 2nd year of study are eligible for the programme.